-The experience was quite eye opening for someone who knows very little about the production of clothing.
-I never would have guessed what an intricate and time consuming process making silk items is.
-It’s no wonder silk is so expensive!
+The experience was eye-opening for somebody like me who came in knowing very little about the manufacturing process of clothing.
+I never would have guessed what an intricate and time-consuming operation making silk items is.
+It is no wonder silk is so expensive!

 Cocoons are soaked in hot water so one end of the cocoon will come loose.
 Eight individual ends are hooked up to a spinner on an unwinding machine.
-They have to use eight threads because silk is 1/8th the width of a human hair.
+They have to use eight threads because silk is 1/8th the width of human hair.
 The spinning machine then unwinds and twists the small threads into one large thread that is sturdier and more useful for fabric.

 When two silkworms make cocoons together, their threads are tangled and can’t be used for fine fabric.
 Instead, the pairs are soaked and made soggy in water.
 Workers at the factory stretch 10 cocoons over a “U” shaped structure which allows the threads to be stretched out.
 Once the U-structure has 10 layers of silk, the workers proceed to stretch it over another larger U-structure expanding the silk even more.
 After this is done, the silk sheet is ready to be added to a comforter.
 Every layer of the comforter contains 100 cocoons.